Form 8824: Everything You Need to Know

 Exclusions and Deadlines

-By legislation, a number of properties don't qualify for a like-kind exchange:
+By law, a number of properties don't qualify for a like-kind exchange:

 Completing the Income Tax Form 8824

 This form should be included along with your tax return for the tax year during which a relinquishment of a property occurred.
-Typically, the IRS prefers using just one 8824 form and the attachment of a press release indicating the way you decided the purchase if an exchange is entered into within one tax year.
-Transferring a relinquished property to an unrelated third-party assembly and subsequently buying a substitute property from an associated social gathering in a certified middleman structured alternate could also be deemed an invalid alternate by the IRS.
+Typically, the IRS prefers using just one 8824 form and the attachment of a statement indicating the way you determined the gain if an exchange is entered into within one tax year.
+Transferring a relinquished property to an unrelated third-party and subsequently buying a substitute property from an associated party in a qualified intermediary structured exchange could also be deemed an invalid alternate by the IRS.

 How to Report a 1031 Exchange on IRS Form 8824